-The legalisation of marijuana in the US has caused employers to consider their workplace drug policies.
-For some employees, that means being left fighting for the right to use legal marijuana without sacrificing their job at the hands of a drug test.
+The legalisation of cannabis in the US has caused employers to consider their workplace drug policies.
+For some employees, that means being left fighting for the right to use legal cannabis without sacrificing their job at the hands of a drug test.
 The legalities get even more complicated when the disparity between state and federal law in the US is considered.
 How will it all work out for workers?

 Generally speaking, most companies will not terminate an employee for consuming alcohol after work—perhaps even on their lunch hour.
 Doesn’t it then seem absurd for a law-abiding citizen to lose their job for using a substance that they are permitted by law to use and that has proven in many cases to be safer than alcohol?